 The feisty, redheaded princess from the hit movie from Disney Brave has joined Once Upon a Time during the fifth season, played by Amy Manson.
-But unlike other characters in the show, Merida is not a well-recognised princess, and Disney Brave is not a retelling of a classic fairy tale.
+But unlike other characters in the show, Merida is not a well-recognized princess, and Disney Brave is not a retelling of a classic fairy tale.
 Instead, it is a mixture of folklore and culture from Scotland, and Merida’s homeland is every bit as wild and enchanting as her!

 Sightseeing – Real Places Which Inspired Disney Brave